Field-induced electronic phase separation in the high-temperature superconductor La$_{1.94}$Sr$_{0.06}$CuO$_{4+y}$: Introduction

-The field-driven enhancement of the magnetic ND signal has often been interpreted as a field-induced increase of the ordered moment \cite{Lake2002,Khaykovich2002,Chang2008}.
-However, studies using neutron diffraction and muon spin rotation ($\mu$SR) have revealed that many La-214 cuprates exhibit electronic phase separation between optimally doped SC and magnetic stripe ordered phases \cite{Mohottala2006,Kofu2009,Jacobsen2018}.
-An inverse correlation exists between the volumes of these two phases across the Sr-doping range of \LSCOO{} \cite{Mohottala2006,Udby2013}.
+The field-driven enhancement of the magnetic ND peak has often been interpreted as a field-induced increase of the ordered moment in La-214 cuprates \cite{Lake2002,Khaykovich2002,Chang2008}.
+However, studies using neutron diffraction and muon spin rotation ($\mu$SR) have revealed that oxygen doped La-214 cuprates exhibit \textit{electronic phase separation} between optimally doped SC without static magnetism and a magnetic stripe ordered phase without SC \cite{Savici2002,Kofu2009, Kivelson2001}.
+This finding stands in contrast to the suppression of SC found in oxygen stoichiometric La-214 mentioned above.

+In co-doped La$_{2-x}$Sr$_x$CuO$_{4+y}$, holes are introduced both by chemical substitution and by intercalating extra oxygen.
+So far, stripe order is found in all oxygen co-doped samples when they are optimally oxygen-doped, achieving $T_{\rm c} \approx 40 $~K \cite{Lee1999,Mohottala2006,Udby2013,Jacobsen2018}.
+In contrast, oxygen-stoichiometric \LSCO{} shows stripe order only in the underdoped region, $x<0.135$, with $T_{\rm c}$ of 30~K or less \cite{Wakimoto2001,Chang2008,Kofu2009,Khaykovich2005,Chang2009}.

+Detailed transport studies of La$_{1.875}$Ba$_{0.125}$CuO$_4$ uncovered evidence for 2D superconducting correlations developing at the spin-ordering temperature, $T_N$, in zero field, but becoming rapidly suppressed upon application of a magnetic field perpendicular to the CuO$_2$ planes \cite{Li2007}.
+Evidence for electronically decoupled planes associated with stripe magnetic order has likewise been found in optical studies of underdoped, stripe-ordered La$_{2-x}$Sr$_{x}$CuO$_4$ and La$_{2-x-y}$Nd$_{y}$Sr$_{x}$CuO$_4$ superconductors \cite{Tajima2001,Schafgans2010_1,Schafgans2010_2}.
+In the case of La$_{2-x}$Sr$_{x}$CuO$_4$, application of a c-axis magnetic field suppresses the Josephson plasma resonance observed by infrared spectroscopy, \cite{ Schafgans2010_1} interpreted as a weakening of the interlayer Josephson coupling.
+The observations of 2D superconductivity in the cuprates inspired the development of theories for pair-density wave (PDW) order \cite{Himeda2002,Berg2007,Agterberg2020} and more broadly the concept of intertwined orders in high-$T_c$ superconductors \cite{Fradkin2015}.

+It is evident that there is a rich interplay between the 2D SC, the stripe order, both structural and magnetic, and 3D SC in these cuprate compounds; And that there is a need to investigate the different phases in the cuprates in order to understand the competition, interplay, and phases separation of the different states of matter.